Tiago-Minuzzi/lab-stuff/README.md

 # lab-stuff
-General scripts for usage at Laboratory
+General scripts for usage at Laboratory.